RenzoNogueira/php-native-image-compressor/README.md

 ?>
 ```

+The lower the resolution, the higher the compression ratio.

 ## Parameters
 - **$fileSource** Path, URL, or base64 of the image.
 - **$fileDestination** File Destination Folder.
 Set to null to use default.